- OFFICIAL NAME = JAMAICA

 The late 1700’s and early 1800’s saw Jamaica become one of the largest slave markets in the Western Hemisphere, but it was finally abolished in 1838, after many slave uprisings.

 Jamaica finally gained their independence in 1962, from the British, but it still remains a member of the British Commonwealth and recognizes Queen Elizabeth as their head of state, although they have their own prime minister and elected officials.

 Jamaica lies about 145 kilometers south of Cuba, and 191 kilometers west of Haiti and the Dominican Republic.

-Jamaica is the third largest of the Caribbean Islands after Cuba, being the largest, and Hispaniola (the nations of Haiti and the Dominican Republic).
+Jamaica is the third largest island in the Caribbean Sea, after Cuba (largest) and Hispaniola (the nations of Haiti and the Dominican Republic).